ctp-eos/ctp-eos/README.md

 ![Alt Text](https://github.com/ctp-eos/git.hub.profile.grahics/blob/main/new-consciousness.jpeg)

+---

 ### WHAT IS CTP ENERGY? *(that the CTP-EOS™ is named after)*

+- CTP Energy/the CTPSci Sciences are the postquantum/non-physical sciences foretold by Nikola Tesla, discovered by Drazen.
 - CTP Energy is/are the TOTAL CTP forces that comprise ALL domains of all (non)physical realities *(of ALL C/P-existences)*.
 - CTPSci is the Science of Consciousness, itself - from C-domain.
 - CTPSci is the science and study of non-physical Conscious or C-energy, the C-domain, and future revolutionary applications of the CTP Energy Cycle™.